MicrosoftDocs/learn/learn-pr/azure/accelerate-azure-migration-journey/includes/6-azure-migration-tools.md

 - **App Service migration assistant for Java on Apache Tomcat Preview (Linux)**: Migrate Java web apps running on Tomcat web servers to App Service.
 - **App Service migration assistant for Java on Apache Tomcat Preview (Windows)**: Migrate Java web apps on Tomcat web servers running on Windows servers to App Service.

-Tailwind Traders can get a free compatibility report for your external app.
+Tailwind Traders can get a free compatibility report for its external app.
 You can use the tool to run a scan on your web app's public URL to report the technologies it uses and whether App Service fully supports them.
 If compatible, you'll be guided to download the migration assistant to simplify your migration.

 ![Graphic showing URL test for application migration.](../media/url-test.png)

 ## SMART tool

 The Strategic Migration Assessment and Readiness Tool (SMART) helps you prepare for your Azure migration.
 Areas in the assessment include business planning, training, security, and governance.
-The SMART tool is a significant first step for Tailwind Traders to help you understand your readiness to migrate.
+The SMART tool is a significant first step for Tailwind Traders to help the company understand its readiness to migrate.

 The tool's output contains a readiness heatmap tool that distills real-life experience from Microsoft running migration engagements.
 The heatmaps help to identify the areas where you'll need to focus to be successful.